S. S. Rajamouli: Early work

 Rajamouli started his film career as an apprentice to the veteran film editor Kotagiri Venkateswara Rao and worked with him for six months.
 Rajamouli recollects, "Even in my early 20s, I didn't know how to plan for my future.
 My father would constantly scold me for doing nothing.
 I joined films just to get away from his nagging.
 Slowly, I found my love for direction."
 He worked at AVM recording theatre in Chennai for a few days.
 He also worked as an assistant director to Kranthi Kumar for some time.
 Then, he assisted his father Vijayendra Prasad for six years.
 He started writing for films but was always disappointed by the execution of his stories by other directors.
 His frustration as a writer motivated him to become a director so that he can bring out his vision as a writer perfectly onto the screen.

-He then shifted to Hyderabad from Chennai and worked with his relative Gunnam Gangaraju from whom he learnt about the practical aspect of filmmaking.
+He then shifted to Hyderabad from Chennai and worked with his relative, Gunnam Gangaraju, from whom he learnt about the practical aspect of filmmaking.
 Later under the supervision of K. Raghavendra Rao, he directed social message-oriented commercials.
-He also directed some advertisements for Telugu Desam Party.
-He then worked for one and half years as the director of the Telugu TV serial Santhi Nivasam along with Vara Mullapudi which was produced by Raghavendra Rao and aired on ETV.
+He also directed a few advertisements for the Telugu Desam Party.
+He then worked for one and a half years as the director of the Telugu TV serial, Santhi Nivasam, along with Vara Mullapudi, which was produced by Raghavendra Rao.
+It aired on ETV.
 In an interview in 2005, Rajamouli called it the most arduous period in his life as he used to work for 17 hours a day.
-He recalled:“My main aim while working in television was to get Mr Rao’s approval.
-During my TV days, I didn’t have much of an idea of what I was making.
-The good thing was that I was a hard worker, and I earned the nickname work devil.”
+He recalled:"My main aim while working in television was to get Mr Rao's approval.
+During my TV days, I didn't have much of an idea of what I was making.
+The good thing was that I was a hard worker, and I earned the nickname work devil."